lgaudencio/footy-fever/README.md

 * Issues arose with calculating the total trophies won, as they were not adding up properly.
 To fix this, the total amount of different trophies were declared as variables and set to a value of 0 on the global scope.
 A function was then created to count the trophies won during the course of the game so it could effectively be displayed at the end of the game.

-* The sleep() function was given too many seconds, as the user could start to input random characters into the terminal and it would display an automatic error when the program actually asked for an input.
+* The sleep() function was given too many seconds, as the user could start to input random characters into the terminal and it would display an automatic error when the program asked for an input.
 This was fixed by reducing the amount of seconds given to the sleep() function.

 * The game title ‘Footy Fever’, which is created with pyfiglet is displaying normally on the machines I use, but displaying oddly on my mentors machine.
 Examples can be seen below: